(Photo: Joclyn Bushman/Iowa Soybean Association)

 Data-centric survey announced

 High commodity prices may support rising input costs, but that is only temporary.
 To help offset costs, farmers need to get the most value out of their soybean operations.

-During the webinar, Nelson introduced the new North Central Soybean Research Program (NCSRP), a soybean survey that will utilize farmer data to develop more profitable crop management systems in soybeans.
+Nelson introduced the North Central Soybean Research Program (NCSRP) survey in 2022.
+The survey will utilize farmer data to develop more profitable crop management systems in soybeans.

 “NCSRP is an investment of your checkoff dollars,” says Nelson.
 “The purpose of the program is to use farmer data to identify and communicate best practices for soybean profitability at a regional and local level.”

 To obtain enough data to be successful, Nelson says they have set a goal of collecting data from 3,000 fields, or 1,000 fields a year.

 “The more data we have, the better we can help you understand what is going on in soybean production,” he says.

 Farmer production data is critical to the success of the program.

 “Help us to help you,” says Nelson.
 “We need anonymous farmer data and appropriate data mining.
 We are trying to take your production data, develop new insights into practices, and develop economic simulations to help you make wiser decisions with your input costs.”

 Taking the survey